ishwors/doctors-appointment-booking-system/README.md

-# major-project-ui

-Final year major project
-Frontend:
-Backend:

 # major-project

 ## DOCCONNECT -  Doctor's Appointment Booking System

 This is a web-application which helps to connect users(patients) and service provider(doctors) online to book doctor's appointment.

 In this project we've used various frontend and backend web-app development technologies. libraries & frameworks like HTML, CSS, JavaScript, Bootstrap, jQuery, Python, Django.

 ## TO START: